nanxstats/sdml/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat)](http://badges.mit-license.org)

 # sdml

 ## Note: (This package has been moved to a [new package](https://github.com/terrytangyuan/dml), which will be maintained actively)

-## Brief Intro
+## Introduction

 Distance metric is widely used in the machine learning literature.
-We used to choose a distance metric according to a priori (Euclidean Distance , L1 Distance, etc.) or according to the result of cross validation within small class of functions (e.g. choosing order of polynomial for a kernel).
-Actually, with priori knowledge of the data, we could learn a more suitable distance metric with (semi-)supervised distance metric learning techniques. sdml is such an R package aims to implement the state-of-the-art algorithms for supervised distance metric learning.
+We used to choose a distance metric according to a priori (Euclidean Distance, L1 Distance, etc.) or according to the result of cross validation within small class of functions (e.g. choosing order of polynomial for a kernel).
+Actually, with priori knowledge of the data, we could learn a more suitable distance metric with (semi-)supervised distance metric learning techniques.
+`sdml` is an R package aiming to implement the state-of-the-art algorithms for supervised distance metric learning.
 These distance metric learning methods are widely applied in feature extraction, dimensionality reduction, clustering, classification, information retrieval, and computer vision problems.

 ## Algorithms